jasoncharney/NetWork1/README.md

 3. **drumPass** - a beat gets passed around the client devices.

 ## To Do...
+- Clear timeouts/stop triggering sounds when modes change.
+- Load assets as needed depending on mode/as a callback so clients don't have to wait so long.
+Test out if it's better with a dedicated router/local network.
 - Perhaps run the master as a separate file?
 Or, figure out namespaces in socket.
 Better controlling events...but, the master doesn't always have to run on the same device as the server.
     - Along these lines, create separate file to control events/router.
     - Namespaces/channelized sockets?
 Allow for subdividing clients into further roles/groups.